 Dry brushing involves whisking a natural bristle brush up over your skin and boasts a long list of benefits, including detoxification, exfoliation and lymph drainage (aka de-puffage)!
 Many swear it reduces the appearance of cellulite and keeps skin refreshed in even the dryiest of winter months… so, like, need we say more?!

 A Bit of Science For The Curious

 The beauty of dry brushing lies in the lymph stimulation, which is a good thing for our energy levels and skin vitality.
 The lymphatic system is a key element of our immune system, it is comprised of organs and tissues responsible for collecting, transporting and disposing of cellular waste.
 It does so by circulating lymphatic fluid (containing infection-fighting white blood cells) throughout the body, which is then filtered by the lymph nodes, and re-circulated.
 Dry brushing (especially over areas where lymph nodes are close to the skin – think armpits and groin) manually promotes lymph movement and drainage – all good stuff!

 OK, Sounds Worth A Try – Where Do I Begin?

 Materials: First, you’ll need a natural bristled brush with fairly firm bristles (soft bristled brush may be a good exfoliator, but it won’t help stimulate the lymph system, which is where the real magic happens).
 We love this $25 set, which includes a facial brush!

 Timing: The most convenient time to dry brush is just before your morning shower.
-However, if you’re not an every day showerer (like me) you can still get in the game by misting your brush with a natural body oil (like this one or this one) before brushing.
+However, if you’re not an every day showerer (like me) you can still get in the game by misting your brush with a natural body oil (like this one) before brushing.